jejacks0n/mercury/README.md

 <script src="mercury.min.js" type="text/javascript"></script>
 ```

+It's worth noting that if you don't use the css bundle, you'll need to update the css to point to the correct font path and have those servable as well.

-Now add any region types you want to use.
+Now let's add some region types.
 Each region can have it's own dependencies which are documented at the top of each region javascript file.
-Let's say we need HTML and Markdown regions.
-The Markdown region depends on marked (a javascript markdown parser), and the HTML region depends on Rangy, so we need to add those dependencies.
+Let's say we want to use the HTML and Markdown regions.
+The Markdown region depends on marked (a javascript markdown parser), and the HTML region depends on Rangy, so we need to add those dependencies and then we can add the region javascripts.

 ```html
 <script src="dependencies/marked-0.2.8.js" type="text/javascript"></script>